by Claire Payne (8 minute read)

 So, that’s it!
 The Top 7 Facebook Gripes from our small business owner community.
 What are yours?

-Before I sign off, i’ve one last thing to say..
+And before I sign off, i’ve one last thing to say..
 Social media is just one aspect of a small businesses online marketing activity.
 There are a whole bunch of other things to consider when it comes to getting noticed online and effectively turning that online attention into leads and sales.